 To maintain or improve the current numbers of clients using the Counselling Service.
 That the small cafe will continue to provide the opportunities for volunteers to offer their services and thereby improve their self- confidence and social skills; That the Wynd will continue to provide bespoke facilities at reasonable rates for the young people of PACE Theatre Group, Victim Support, Combat Cancer, SSAFA and other community organisations.
 It is hoped that the new Child Play Therapy scheme will become permanent.
 To work with LPs as much as we can to meet their priorities.
-Previous local grant award history - previous 24 months 2018/19 LAC General Fund LAC Youth Fund 2,400 2,592 dult Counselling outh Counselling 2017/18 LAC General Grant Fund LAC Youth Fund 2,892 4,260 dult Counselling Any Additional Information/ Documents Provided with Grant Application 3.00 , J Please provide a breakdown of the total costs of the project and the amount requested from this grant source.
-2.11 Salaries and wages. £80,50 00 £1,500 each LP (Total £6,000) and grant oddroor General Admin. £9,650) Nil Outreach Programme. £29,300 LPs (to £1,500 each of LPs (total £6,000) Appendix 4 Submitted (Out of School Care Providers Only) Lead Officer Recommendation (for office use only)
+Previous local grant award history - previous 24 months 2018/19 LAC General Fund LAC Youth Fund 2,400 2,592 Adult Counselling Youth Counselling 2017/18 LAC General Grant Fund LAC Youth Fund 2,892 4,260 Adult Counselling Youth Counselling Any Additional Information/ Documents Provided with Grant Application 3.00 Please provide a breakdown of the total costs of the project and the amount requested from this grant source.
+2.11 Salaries and wages. £80,50 0 £1,500 each LP (Total £6,000) tills grant source.
+General Admin. £9,650 Nil Outreach Programme. £29,30 £1,500 each of 0 LPs (total £6,000) Appendix 4 Submitted (Out of School Care Providers Only) Lead Officer Recommendation (for office use only)

 Reference FR 1154

-Name of Organisation/Group 1.1
+Name of Organisation/Group 1.1 Fitting-In

-Fitting-In

 Name of Project 2.1 Renfrewshire Troopers

 How many members?
-1.11 Full Time 0
+1.11 1 Full Time 0

 Part Time 0

 Volunteer 21

 Member 235

 What does your Organisation/Group do?
-Local Partnership applied to for funding and Local Partnership area(s) covered activity How much grant funding are you seeking?
-What will this grant be used for?
-Please provide a breakdown of the costs to be incurred.
-(Please use a separate sheet if required) 1.10 1.13 2.10 2.3 to 2.6 Provide access to sporting opportunities for young people living in deprivation.
+Local Partnership applied to for 1.10 Provide access to sporting opportunities for young people living in deprivation.
 Work with vulnerable children and adults to build social skills, teach discipline and encourage good health and well-being.
 Provide sessions on multi sports, team building and education to include drug and alcohol awareness.
 Provide opportunities for participants to achieve certification that could progress a way into further training or education.

-Paisley East & Whitehaugh, Ralston, Hawkhead & Lochfield, Hunterhill and Charleston £1,012 (Applications totalling £5,172 made across 5 Local Partnerships)
+funding and Local Partnership area(s) covered activity 1.13 Paisley East & Whitehaugh, Ralston, Hawkhead & Lochfield, Hunterhill and Charleston

+How much grant funding are you seeking?
+2.10 £1,012 (Applications totalling £5.172 made across 5 Local Partnerships)
-parents/carers with the ct will seek to up skill and empower e prerequisite skills to raise healthy, thriving ng programmes and support.

-identifying barriers to about why they can't sequipped with proper ct was identified due to grandparent carers explaining to the children they are caring for tay at home.
-Grandparents stated they felt ill tools or skills to explain about illegal and legal onally the role of authority figures such as social
+What will this grant be used for?
+Please provide a breakdown of the costs to be incurred.
+(Please use a separate sheet if required) 2.3 to 2.6 (Applications totalling £5,172 made across 5 Local Partnerships) This project involves working with young people aged 5-18 years whare classed as 'At Risk' by the Social Work Department.
+A number of these children are living with grandparent carers (Kinship) The purpose of this project is to encourage youngsters to speak about heir feelings through play and education where the youngsters are taught about illegal / and legal drug taking, healthy eating, keeping themselves safe and learning to make meaningful connections with each other and the wider community.
+Additionally, the project will seek to up skill and empower parents/carers with the prerequisite skills to raise healthy, thriving children through training programmes and support.
+The need for the project was identified due to grandparent carers identifying barriers to explaining to the children they are caring for about why they can't stay at home.
+Grandparents stated they felt ill equipped with proper tools or skills to explain about illegal and legal substances and additionally the role of authority figures such as socious work and police.